feldera/storage-design/README.md

 At the lowest level of DBSP, state is stored in two data-structures which both represent (ordered) sets of keys and for every key, potentially a set of values (OrderedLayer) or a weight (ColumnLayer):

 * ColumnLayer: The column-layer holds a key with a weight.
-The in-memory implementation implements uses two equal-length vectors for keys and weights.
+The in-memory implementation uses two equal-length vectors for keys and weights.
 * OrderedLayer: The ordered-layer holds key and a set of values per key.
 The in-memory representation uses a vector for keys, a vector for offsets (start/end of values for each key in values), and values -- which is again either an